paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 Barack Obama.

 #### Extension of Term of Interagency Task Force on Veterans Small Business Development
 Term of Interagency Task Force on Veterans Small Business Development extended until Sept.
-30, 2013, by Ex.
+30, 2017, by Ex.
 Ord.
-No. 13591, Nov.
-23, 2011, 76 F.R.
-74623, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+No. 13708, Sept.
+30, 2015, 80 F.R.
+60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

-Term of Interagency Task Force on Veterans Small Business Development extended until Sept.
-30, 2015, by Ex.
+Previous extensions of term of Interagency Task Force on Veterans Small Business Development were contained in the following prior Executive Orders:

+Ex.
 Ord.
 No. 13652, Sept.
 30, 2013, 78 F.R.
-61817, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.
+61817, extended term until Sept.
+30, 2015.

+Ex.
+Ord.
+No. 13591, Nov.
+23, 2011, 76 F.R.
+74623, extended term until Sept.
+30, 2013.

 #### Definitions
 Pub.
 L. 106–50, title I, § 103(b), Aug.
 17, 1999, 113 Stat.
 235, provided that: “In this Act [see Short Title of 1999 Amendments note set out under [section 631 of this title](./chapter-14a-aid-to-small-business.md#section-631)], the definitions contained in section 3(q) of the Small Business Act [[15 U.S.C.
 632(q)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section632/q&num=0&edition=prelim)], as added by this section, apply.”